 Fogging to control adult mosquitoes is done in the evening, Monday - Thursday.
 See the schedule below for nights when mosquito fogging will take place in your area.
 Fogging occurs after sunset and continues until around midnight: this is the time the Culex mosquitoes are active (they carry West Nile Virus).

 MONDAY: Petersboro, SW Smithfield, Amalga, Trenton, Cornish, Nibley, Millville, Smithfield

 TUESDAY: Wellsville sewer ponds - Heritage Center - Gun Range, Benson, Providence, Hyde Park, North Logan, Amalga barrens

 WEDNESDAY: Wellsville, Mt.
 Sterling, Lewiston, Richmond, Cove, NW Smithfield, Clarkston

 THURSDAY: Mendon, Benson, Hyrum, Avon, Newton, Cache Junction

 Courtesy No-Spray Requests

 When possible, the District will try to honor courtesy no-spray requests.
 Please submit a request in writing in order for us to plan routes and accommodate no spray requests.
 Click here to read this policy.
-Click here to obtain the fillable form to complete and submit to CMAD.
+Click here to obtain the form to complete and submit to CMAD.
 The request must be submitted EACH year.

-If you live in Logan or College-Young Ward, please contact your local abatement personnel, NOT Cache Mosquito Abatement District, for fogging schedules, no spray requests, etc. For Logan, contact Rex Davis at (435) 716-9749.
-For College-Young Ward, contact Brad Tolman (College Young Ward MAD).
+Contact us at (435) 764-6839.
+If you live in Logan or College-Young Ward, please contact your local abatement personnel.
+For Logan, contact Rex Davis at (435) 716-9749.
+Sorry, we have no contact information for College-Young Ward.

 The District is divided into areas generally identified by the community each is around; these names are what appear in the fogging schedule.